 Foundation governors are only to be found on the governing bodies of voluntary schools and some foundation schools.
 They are appointed by the body or bodies named in the Instrument of Government.
 They are appointed to preserve and develop the religious character of the school, if it has a religious character, and to secure compliance with the trust deed.
 Normally, foundation governors serve for a four year term of office.

 I was originally voted as a parent governor in 2007 and all 3 of my children have attended Balderstone School.
-I am currently on the Buildings, Health & Safety Committee and the Committee for Grievances and Pay Appeals.
+I am currently on the Buildings, Health & Safety Committee and the Committee for ethos, Vison & Values.
 I am a former pupil of Balderstone School and have lived in the parish for over 30 years.
 I am highly involved with the local events and on St Leonard’s Church Parochial Church Council.
 I have a keen interest in the running of the school and its future development.

 I was appointed as a foundation governor in 2012 and sit on the Buildings, Health & Safety Committee.
 I am Sales Director for a multinational industrial textiles manufacturer.
-Married to Tracy, we have three children, two who have since left Balderstone and Sam in year 5.
+Married to Tracy, we have three children all of whom have attended Balderstone School.

-Sara Seedall – I was elected as a governor by the PCC in September 2013 and sit on the Finance Committee.
+I was elected as a governor by the PCC in September 2013 and am Chair of the Finance & Staffing Committee.
 My husband and I run a dairy farm in Mellor and I also work as a veterinary surgeon.
-I have two boys who both attend Balderstone School.
-George, in year 4 and William in year 1.
-I enjoy being involved with the school as a governor and through FOBs and also with the church
+I have two boys one of which still attends Balderstone School as in Year 6.
+I enjoy being involved with the school as a governor and through FOBs and also with the church.

-I was appointed as a foundation governor in 2015 and sit on the Curriculum & Standards Committee and I am the nominated governor for ‘Gifted, Able & Talented’.
+I was appointed as a Foundation governor in 2015 and sit on the Curriculum & Community Committee and I am the nominated governor for ‘Gifted, Able & Talented’, Computing & PREVENT.
 I also enjoy being involved with FOBS and currently act as Treasurer.
-I am a former pupil of the school and both my daughters currently attend Balderstone school.
+I am a former pupil of the school and have two daughters, one of which still attends Balderstone school.
 My family has a long relationship with both St Leonard’s Church and the School and I look forward to becoming more actively involved in their future development.

 Both teaching and support staff paid to work at the school are eligible to stand for election for staff governorship.
 Upon ceasing to work at the school, the staff governor is disqualified from holding this post.
 One staff governor position is reserved for the Headteacher and other staff governors are elected by the school staff.
 At least one staff governor must be a teacher, but if no teacher stands for election a member of the support staff can be elected to take that place.